windmill-labs/windmilldocs/docs/apps/4_app_component_library.md

 | result  | string  | The text.                                |
 | loading | boolean | The loading state of the text component. |

+#### Inline editor

+You can directly edit the text by click the `Pen` icon on the app editor.
+You can also double click on the text to edit it.

+<video
+    className="border-2 rounded-xl object-cover w-full h-full"
+    autoPlay
+    loop
+    controls
+    src="/videos/text_editor.mp4"
+/>

 ### Icon

 The Icon API allows you to display an icon chosen in a library of icons.